Thursday, February 26, 2026

 And under Christ, the covenant of grace still includes children!

-What is Spirit baptism, but the circumcision of the heart?
-It corresponds to water baptism just as the Lord's gracious work of heart-circumcision corresponded to the covenant sign that He had commanded upon covenant children.
+Spirit-baptism includes this circumcision of the heart.
+It corresponds to water baptism, just as the Lord's gracious work of heart-circumcision corresponded to the covenant sign that He had commanded upon covenant children.

 Deut 30:5–6 was solving the problem of a people who could not circumcise their own hearts, as commanded in Deut 10:16.
 And, on the day of Pentecost, there was this wonderful proclamation that Jesus provides, by His Spirit, the repentance that the baptism of John could only announce to us that we need it.
 Christian baptism announces that Jesus actually gives it.